Chain of Responsibility Legislation & Documentation (CoR)

 Consignors and Consignees:

-Parties who send and receive goods using heavy vehicles are also part of the CoR.
+Parties who send and receive goods using heavy vehicles are also part of the Chain of Responsibility.
 Their responsibilities include providing accurate information to transport operators and ensuring that the loading and unloading of goods do not compromise safety.

 Loading Managers:

-Those who have influence or control over the loading of goods onto heavy vehicles have a responsibility to ensure that it is done safely and in compliance with the law.
+Those who have influence or control over the loading of goods onto heavy vehicles have a responsibility to ensure that it is done safely and in compliance with the law including mass and dimension legislation.

 Drivers:

-Despite the absence of specific mentions of drivers in the CoR legislation, Drivers bear a primary responsibility to operate vehicles safely and adhere to all road rules and regulations.
+Despite the absence of drivers in the CoR legislation, Drivers bear a primary responsibility to operate vehicles safely and adhere to all road rules and regulations.
 Additionally, it is imperative that drivers take reasonable measures to prevent safety regulation violations through their actions.

 Maintenance Providers: